 - E-1/E-2 treaty visas.

-Any prospective professional employees who are residing overseas will also require visa sponsorship in order to work for a U.S. company.
-In many cases, the H-1B visa is the most common vehicle to achieve this.
+Prospective professional employees who are residing overseas require visa sponsorship in order to work for a U.S. company.
+In many cases, the H-1B visa is the best vehicle to achieve this.

-In light of the improved economic forecast, more employers have reported increases in hiring of foreign nationals for hard to fill professional positions.
-For fiscal year 2016 (which began October 1, 2015), the H-1B cap was met by April 7, 2015.
-During this filing period, which began April 1, 2015, the USCIS received nearly 233,000 applications competing for the limited 85,000 total H-1B spots.
-The USCIS was required by law to hold a lottery to randomly select the petitions it would accept for adjudication.
-The government then rejected those H-1B applications that were not selected under the lottery process or those that were received after April 7, 2015.
+In 2016, the H-1B cap was met the first week of April.
+During the qualifying filing period, USCIS received 236,000 applications competing for the limited 85,000 total H-1B spots.
+USCIS then held a lottery to select the petitions it would accept for adjudication.
+The government then rejected those H-1B applications that were not selected under the lottery process, as well as all cap-subject petitions received after April 7, 2016.

 When Should I Start the H-1B Process?

-In light of the expected demand for H-1Bs, employers who would like to sponsor a worker for an H-1B petition should act quickly and begin working with an experienced business immigration attorney well in advance of the April 1, 2016 deadline.
+In light of the expected demand for H-1Bs, employers who would like to sponsor a worker for an H-1B petition should act quickly and begin working with an experienced business immigration attorney well in advance of April 1.
 There are several prerequisite steps that must occur before an employer can file an H-1B petition with USCIS.
 These steps include registering the company with the Department of Labor (DOL), posting required notices, and obtaining DOL certification of a Labor Condition Application.
-These prerequisite steps can take up to three to four weeks, so time is of the essence, and starting early will allow sufficient time to accomplish all required steps.
+These prerequisite steps can take several weeks.
+Starting early will allow sufficient time to accomplish all required steps.

 Employers' Bottom Line

-To maximize your chance of securing an H-1B visa, it is critical to file the H-1B petition on April 1, 2016.
-After the 2016 H-1B quota is exhausted, employers will have to wait until April 1, 2017 to file H-1B petitions again, and employees may risk losing legal status and work authorization.
+After the Fiscal Year 2018 H-1B quota is exhausted the first week of April, employers will have to wait until April 1, 2018, for another opportunity to file cap-subject H-1B petitions.
+Meanwhile, their employees may risk losing legal status and work authorization.

-If you need assistance in filing an H-1B case or have other business immigration questions, please contact Geetha Adinata, firstname.lastname@example.org, Charlie Roach, email@example.com, or Vivien Peaden, firstname.lastname@example.org, in FordHarrison's Business Immigration practice group, or the FordHarrison attorney with whom you usually work.
+If you need assistance in filing an H-1B case or have other business immigration questions, please contact Geetha Adinata, email@example.com, Charlie Roach, firstname.lastname@example.org, or Loren Locke, email@example.com, in FordHarrison's Business Immigration practice group.
+You may also contact the FordHarrison attorney with whom you usually work.